For Mindfulness frequently asked questions please see below. If you have any further Mindfulness frequently asked questions, you can contact me here.

 What about payment?

-Payment is required in advance for the MBCT course (£280), Mindfulness as a life skill course (£225) and Retreat day (£37).
-Dr Hagen Rampes is a Consultant Psychiatrist and is recognized by a number of private healthcare insurance companies.
-Payment for the monthly class is by donation according to ones means.
+Payment is required in advance for the MBCT course (£280), Mindfulness as a life skill course (£225), Retreat day (£42) and Mindfulness Practice Class (£12).
+Dr Hagen Rampes is a Consultant Psychiatrist and is recognized by a number of private healthcare insurance companies for 1:1 MBCT.